Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 5. Take a Sunset Catamaran Tour

-The 4-hour catamaran tour includes round trip transportation from local hotels, access through the Pez Vela marina, a naturalist guide, water, natural juices and fruits, lunch or dinner, and time for swimming and snorkeling.
+The 4-hour catamaran tour includes round-trip transportation from local hotels, access through the Pez Vela marina, a naturalist guide, water, natural juices and fruits, lunch or dinner, and time for swimming and snorkeling.

 6. Hike the Cathedral Point Trail in Manuel Antonio National Park

 For the ultimate Instagram shot, hike the Cathedral Point Trail within Manuel Antonio National Park.
 The trail offers sweeping views of the coastline and the park’s iconic islands.
 It’s a moderate hike, but the panoramic views at the top are well worth the effort.
+This trail offers one of the best things to do in Manuel Antonio for adventure seekers who want a mixture of a physical challenge and stunning views.

 Where to Eat/Drink: Falafel, Airplanes, and Sunsets